|►||Choosing A Career|

 Preparation for the competition:

 The best preparation you can do for the competition is to get to read through the competition instructions.
-Select the programme you are eligable for and click on the links below to view the instructions:
+Select the Downloads link and download the instructions for the programme the you are eligable for.

 Look through these carefully and check that you understand exactly what we are looking for.
 Discuss with your teachers or friends anything that you don't understand.